-Officer responsible for ensuring completion Deadline 1 To obtain written Lidia Harrison (Head of 27.01.22 confirmation from the Legal Services & external auditors that the Monitoring Officer) AGS is satisfactory. ,
+Officer responsible for ensuring completion Deadline 1 To obtain written confirmation Lidia Harrison (Head of 27.01.22 from the external auditors that Legal Services & the AGS is satisfactory.
+Monitoring Officer)

 173. COMPLAINTS UPDATE

 The Head of Communications & Customer Experience presented an update report on the Council's approach to managing complaints and Freedom of Information ("FOI") requests.
 A summary of the number of complaints and FOIs received was provided which was supplemented by a briefing note which has been circulated to the Committee in advance of the meeting.